JoshuaHong/grapheneos/README.md

 ### Main
 The main profile for browsing the web, taking photos and videos, and using FOSS applications.

-* Install the following applications:
+* Install and/or enable the following application permissions:
+    * AndBible
+    * Clima: +Network
+    * Camera: +Camera, +Microphone, +Sensors
-    * Neo Store
+    * FTPClient: +Network
+    * Gallery: +Photos and Videos Storage Scopes (photo directory, screenshot directory, screen record directory)
-        * FTPClient
+    * LibreTube: +Network
-        * LibreTube
+    * Neo Store: +Network
     * Notally
-* Enable the following application permissions:
-    * Camera: Allow "Camera", "Microphone", "Sensors"
-    * FTPClient: Allow "Network"
-    * Gallery: Allow "Storage Scopes" for photo, screenshot, and screen record directories.
-    * LibreTube: Allow "Network"
-    * Neo Store: Allow "Network"
+    * OsmAnd: +Network, -Memory tagging
-    * Vandium: Allow "Network"
+    * Vandium: +Network

 ### Finance
 The profile for using personally identifiable applications.

+* Install and/or enable the following application permissions:
+    * Banking: +Network
+    * Phone: +Network

 ### Social
 The profile for using non-FOSS applications.

+* Install and/or enable the following application permissions:
+    * Socials: +Network
+    * Uber: +Network

 ### Google
-The profile for running Google Play Services.
+The profile for running Google Play services.

+* Install and/or enable the following application permissions:
+    * Google Play services

 ### Private
 The profile for all other applications.